Lexington Stakes 2026 predictions, odds, time: Horse racing picks from expert with 65% win rate

 The final official 2026 Kentucky Derby prep races takes place on Saturday in Lexington, Ky., as the 2026 Lexington Stakes at Keeneland Race Course unfolds.
 The winner is awarded 20 points for Derby qualifying, but in this particular field, none of the horses have enough points to ultimately make it into the Kentucky Derby field, even with a win.
 This race, however, could have major implications for the Preakness Stakes field, so there's still plenty on the line.

 The latest 2026 Lexington Stakes odds list Ezum (2-1) and Confessional (7-2) as the favorites.
 Corona de Oro (6-1) and The Hell We Did (8-1) round out the list of top contenders in the 2026 Lexington Stakes field.
 Post time is 5:48 p.m.
-ET.
+ET with temperatures set to be in the low 70s.
 Before making any 2026 Lexington Stakes picks, be sure to see the horse racing predictions from SportsLine's Jeff Hochman.

 Visit our TwinSpires offer code review right now to see their latest offers and get started.